Unleash/unleash-client-ruby/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+This SDK is also built against the Unleash Client Specification tests.
+To run the Ruby SDK against this test suite, you'll need to have a copy on your machine, you can clone the repository directly using:

+`git clone --depth 5 --branch v4.2.2 https://github.com/Unleash/client-specification.git client-specification`

+After doing this, `rake spec` will also run the client specification tests.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).